-My career in advertising and marketing started at a small market station.
+My career in advertising and marketing started at a small market radio station.

-It’s the ability to write copy, but to think strategically about how the copy will also be used in marketing, positioning, branding.
-It’s not just about writing, but about how you want someone to think about what you are writing.
-In clever, creative, interesting ways.
-This wasn’t a career path I chose; but it soon became something I excelled at doing.
+It’s the ability to write copy but think strategically about how the copy will be used in marketing, positioning, and branding.
+It’s not just about writing but about how you want someone to think about what you are writing in clever, creative, interesting ways.
+This wasn’t a career path I chose, but it soon became something I excelled at.

-Today, I utilize my experience I learned writing 30 second radio stops and short print copy; “key words” SEO, are how I had to do it then; Facebook, web content, banners … it’s how it’s done now… because people read a lot of content and they want their messages – fast.
+When I’m called upon to write blog content, I’ll use my copywriting experience.
+I learned writing 30-second radio stops and short print copy; “keywords” and SEO were how I had to do it then; Facebook, web content, banners … it’s how it’s done now… because people read a lot of content, and they want their messages – fast.